Canada is looking for its next astronauts — and eight Dalhousie alumni are in the running to take to the stars.

 Two of the alumni are currently connected to the university: Dr. Kevin Spencer is a faculty member and director of simulation education in Dalhousie’s Department of Emergency Medicine, while Dr. Gavin Tansley is a surgery resident in Halifax.

 The successful two candidates will be announced later this year.
-Here’s more background on the eight Dal alumni in contention:
+Here’s more background on the nine Dal alumni in contention:

 Scott Bishop (BScK’00, MASc’04)